Abdo-Hassan/booking-cars/README.md

 ## Features

 - Fully responsive with all browser's screens
+- Dashboard screen contents of cars statistics
+- Multilingual English and Arabic directions
+- Search and filter into different cars list
 - Mock an API for the car list
-- Search and filter into different cars list
-- Dashboard screen contents of cars statistics

 ## Run Locally